 Not far, thought Levi.
 Not far to where?
-All he wanted to do was get out of his wet clothes, have a good bath and get warm once again.
+All he wanted to do was get out of his wet clothes, have a good bath and get warm again.
 Something told him that it would be a long while before he could do any of those things.
-Just then, Levi collided with his uncle’s back.
+Levi collided with his uncle’s back.
 Seymour had stopped suddenly and was pointing to the wall ahead.

 ‘Door’s somewhere here,’ he said, tapping one of the stones to their right.
 ‘On the outer wall.
 The other one – our access onto the ledge – is just along there.’
 He leaned back allowing Levi to see.
 The passage stretched on to a dark chamber at its end.
 Halfway down Levi could see a narrow opening in the right hand wall.
 He guessed the other door was somewhere down there.
 Seymour turned and scuttled along the cramped passage, laughing childishly now.
-Infected by his uncle’s mood, Levi skipped into step behind him, grinning.
+Infected by his uncle’s mood, Levi skipped into line behind him, grinning.
 This was it.
 Their adventure was about to begin.

-The opening Levi had seen was nothing more than a small square chamber set into the passage.
+The opening Levi had seen was nothing more than a small, square chamber set into the passage.
 In one of its three walls was a large, black door studded with formidable square-headed bolts.
 Half way up the door, on one side, was a thick, iron hasp.
 Sure enough, the brass padlock hanging from it was open.
 Seymour turned and grinned at him.

 ‘Here, have a look through this,’ he said, pointing to a knot-hole half way up the door.
 Levi squatted and peered through the hole.

 The door opened onto the side of a narrow ledge.
 The storm that had chased them to the abbey had blown over, the rain stopping as quickly as it had begun.
 The ledge was mottled with mosses and lichen.
 Levi followed it as it ran directly away from him, the gatehouse wall to the right.
 Seymour’s mystery door was only six feet away.
-As Levi looked, a pigeon landed on the ledge and he could see that, with its tail brushing against the medieval stonework, the bird’s head overlooked the ledge’s rim.
+While Levi was looking, a pigeon landed on the ledge and he could see that, with its tail brushing against the medieval stonework, the bird’s head overlooked the ledge’s rim.
 He stood up, his mouth suddenly dry.

 ‘So I’m expected to walk along a shelf one pigeon wide,’ he said.
 He was pleased the small hole had prevented him seeing the drop to the ground.